austindyoung/front-stage/README.md

 ```
 where settings is an object with the following basic properties:

+Consider the situation of using a form to create an email with a list of cc's as the collection in question.
+We elaborate on the settings properties below:

 type:

 The class of the Backbone model that represents the relationship between the object being created with the form and the elements of the collection in the form, e.g.